nutanixdev/python-api-lab-devmktg/contents/structure.rst

 App Structure
 +++++++++++++

-Now we have a good understanding of the history and progression of the Nutanix REST APIs, lets get to using them inside of our Python Flask application.
+Now we have a good understanding of the history and progression of the Nutanix Prism REST REST APIs, lets get to using those APIs inside our Python Flask application.

 Key Directories
 ...............